juanogo/ifusion/README.md

 ### Besides my [Master Tehesis](https://bit.ly/2QvXhwm), ifusion was one of the most challenging projects I led while at the CVC:

 __ifusion__ was a software solution for registration of intravascular and angiography images during cardiac catheterization due to stenosis.
-This software got sold to the company __Boston Scientific__  and I was leading the technological transfer process.
+This software got sold to the company __Boston Scientific__  and I had to lead the technological transfer process.

 In short, I had to translate all the existing C++ code into a Matlab version to be delivered to the Boston Scientific.